 “We learned how the Fort Nelson First Nation monitor overhunting of moose on their traditional lands.
 They grid areas and look for moose sign, and conduct moose surveys from a helicopter,” says Devon Bowden.
 They also had a chance to meet with the water monitoring consultant who works on behalf of the FNFN.
 They have concerns about the impacts of road construction and logging on their traditional lands.
 They now have a better understanding about what is needed to monitor water siltation, temperature and snow depth.
 A highlight of the cultural camp was seeing how the FNFN Elders share their cultural knowledge and values with youth.

 Sound like something your community would benefit from?
-The deadline for the next round of funding is May 31st for community exchanges that will take place between July and December in 2019.
 Find the info and application template here.